Metropolitan Opera radio broadcasts: Announcers

 In nine decades of its Saturday broadcasts, the Met has been introduced by the voices of only five permanent announcers.
 NBC announcer Milton Cross served for 43 seasons, from the inaugural 1931 broadcast until his death in 1975.
 He was succeeded by Peter Allen, who presided for 29 years through the 2003–04 season.
 Margaret Juntwait began her tenure as host the following season.
-From September 2006 through December 2014, Juntwait also served as host for all of the live and recorded broadcasts on the Met's Sirius XM satellite radio channel, Metropolitan Opera Radio.
+From September 2006 through December 2014, Juntwait also served as host for all of the live and recorded broadcasts on the Met's SiriusXM satellite radio channel, Metropolitan Opera Radio.
 Following her ninth season in the job, Juntwait died from cancer in June 2015.
 Met Opera radio producer Mary Jo Heath, who filled in for Juntwait in 2015, became the new permanent host starting with the 2015–2016 season.
 Heath retired in 2021.
 On September 21, 2021, Debra Lew Harder was announced as the new host of the broadcasts.

 Opera singer and director Ira Siff has for several years been the background commentator, working alongside Juntwait and Heath.
 Other announcers have included veteran classical music announcer Lloyd Moss, who twice substituted for Milton Cross, Robert Woldrop, who did two broadcasts in 1937, and Deems Taylor, who was heard briefly as co-host during the early years.
 Author William Berger was heard occasionally as a commentator along with Juntwait.

 The announcer introduces each broadcast with cast information and background about the week's opera, and then introduces each act with a plot summary.
 Since 2006, the announcer has been joined by a commentator who adds additional background information and personal observations to the conversation.